Skip to content

 • If either of them make a preference in the current event, then we would ignore the 'met before' flag, and score them normally so a meeting could be booked.

-How to control the Met Before flag
+How to control the Met Before Cut-Off Date

 As a reminder, if you want to force a meeting between people that have met before, you can do so by booking a meeting manually via the MustMeet dashboard.
 Other than that, you don't need to do anything to make this feature work, it's entirely automatic.

-Finding attendees that have been flagged as 'Met Before'
+Finding attendees that have 'Met Before'

-You'll also see this explained in the 'score_reason" column and you should also notice that their score will be a 0 - unless of course one of the attendees has made a preference on the other one, in which case we'll score them normally.
+You'll also see this explained in the Score Reason column and you should also notice that their score will be a 0 - unless of course one of the attendees has made a preference on the other one, in which case we'll score them normally.

 Here's an example: